-The acreage in question was at imminent risk of destruction.
-The parcel lies within the Fundación ProAves Titi Nature Reserve in northern Colombia, except this parcel was privately owned and open to mining.
-It was a race against deforestation when we made an urgent appeal to raise $12,160 in less than 30 days.
+The land in question was at imminent risk of destruction.
+It lies within the Fundación ProAves Titi Nature Reserve in northern Colombia, except the acreage was privately owned and open to mining.
+It was a race against deforestation when we made an urgent appeal for donor support to raise $12,160 in less than 30 days.

 The newly expanded Titi Reserve is located in the Department of Antioquia in western Colombia, situated between the Pacific Ocean and Andes Mountains in the vast rainforests of the Chocó.
 The region is considered one of the world’s most important ecological hotspots, housing an extraordinary abundance of endemic plant, bird, and amphibian species.
 The Reserve itself boasts the highest known concentration of the iconic and Critically Endangered Cotton-top Tamarin and Black-headed Spider Monkey, along with the Baudo Oropendola, Great Curassow and Jaguar.

 Buying this land for conservation benefits both biodiversity and the indigenous peoples that call the area home.
 Women for Conservation is already working to promote conservation education, participatory hunting agreements, and sustainable livelihood opportunities for the local Emberá Katío indigenous community.
 This will be an ongoing project, collaborating with the people that most depend on the land.